Takuzen/visionosdocsgpt-cli/README.md

  Q: What is Apple visionOS? <br/>
  A: Apple visionOS is the operating system that powers Vision Pro.
 It is used to build immersive apps and games for spatial computing.

+## Usage

+Modify the string of constant *query* which locates in the very last lines of `main.py` to ask what you want to know about visionOS.